-Return flights to Bali Return airport to hotel transfers 7 nights accommodation in a Deluxe Garden room Breakfast daily All taxes, levies & surcharges (estimate)
+Return flights to Bali Return resort transfers 7 nights accommodation in Premier Garden Room Breakfast daily All taxes, levies & surcharges (estimate)

-Upgrade to All Inclusive Blue Package from R7 400 per person
+Honeymoon Value add's: Honeymoon cake, fruit arrangement & flowers Upgrade to All Inclusive Blue Package from R7 000.00 per person

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.